gibello/whocovid19/README.md

 The more exploitable data sources are available, the more public, private or individual researchers, statisticians, data scientists or even journalists can easily get material to work.

-Open data is certainly a key driver of future social progress, freedom, and democracy.
+Open data is certainly a key driver of future social progress, knowledge, freedom, and democracy.

 ## Are there other data sources ?